struphy-hub/struphy/README.md

 ### Installing Pyccel

-We recommend installation in development mode.
+We recommend using pyccel version 0.10.1.

-Choose a directory for the `pyccel` repository, go there and execute the following commands:
+Installation in development mode: Choose a directory for the `pyccel` repository, go there and execute the following commands:

 ```
 git clone https://github.com/pyccel/pyccel.git